quinncampbell0/sorghum_germplasm_eGS/README.md

 `source("./score_calculation_scripts/score_genomicselection_rrblup.R")`

 Runtime will depend on system used.
-EGS and cross-validation scripts may require ~1 week of processing time on a standard laptop or desktop.
+EGS and cross-validation scripts may require up to 1 week of processing time on a standard laptop or desktop.
 *Please note much of the data formatting in these scripts is hard-coded, so replacing the environmental data or genotype files with other datasets will require some re-coding*